Skip to main content

 What kind of personality are you looking for?

-• Note that not every behavior will translate to your home exactly: While a high-energy cat in a shelter is likely to be high-energy in a home too, a shy cat in a shelter may really open up and come out of his shell in a patient and loving home.
+• Note that not every behavior will translate to your home exactly: While a high-energy cat in a shelter is likely to be high-energy in a home too, a shy cat in a shelter may really open up and come out of their shell in a patient and loving home.

 Are you considering allowing your cat to go outside?